OllieJones/sqlite-object-cache/README.md

 ## Changelog

+### 1.6.2

+* Use PRAGMA wal_checkpoint(TRUNCATE) sometimes to avoid excessively large re-used WAL files.
+* Checkpoint more frequently.
+* Health check for OPcache (not APCu) RAM exhaustion.

 ### 1.6.1

 * Add an optional Flush Object Cache button to the admin bar.
 Props to Nick Chomey.